 Multiple vehicles can also be used to simulate the signature of large vessels.
-One of the unique features of SAM3 is its ability to be broken down into 40ft ISO container sized loads and assembled in theatre.
-With the cranes and storage space of SIMSS there is no reason why 4 or 6 SAM3 systems could not be carried aboard and assembled on the open desk area, launched using the deck crane, operated from a containerised control cabin, recovered using the same crane, packed and stored away.
+One of the unique features of SAM3 is its ability to be broken down into 40ft ISO container-sized loads and assembled in a theatre.
+With the cranes and storage space of SIMSS there is no reason why 4 or 6 SAM3 systems could not be carried aboard and assembled on the open deck area, launched using the deck crane, operated from a containerised control cabin, recovered using the same crane, packed and stored away.

 This is an impressive system and when deployed in multiples can rapidly clear large areas or reduce risk for entry.
 It can also be used to reduce the number of devices so that the more sophisticated detection and disposal activities can proceed at a quicker pace.